barsia/compose-multiplatform-wizard-plugin/src/test/resources/fixtures/ios-desktop-libraries-tests/README.md

 # IosDesktopLibrariesTests

-This is a Kotlin Multiplatform project targeting Desktop (JVM), Web.
+This is a Kotlin Multiplatform project targeting iOS, Desktop (JVM).

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: